 First Hezbollah-Related Fatality Reported

-Lebanon found itself increasingly entangled in the regional war as rocket fire from Hezbollah killed one person on Sunday, marking the first fatality on Lebanese soil since the latest conflict erupted three weeks ago.
-The attack represents a significant escalation, occurring after Hezbollah began launching rockets into Israel on March 2 to avenge the killing of Iran's Supreme Leader Ayatollah Ali Khamenei in US-Israeli strikes.
-The death has heightened concerns about the humanitarian toll of the spreading warfare, with displaced families now sheltering in tents across Beirut as Israeli strikes continue to target infrastructure in southern Lebanon.
-Lebanese authorities report that multiple communities along the border have been evacuated amid the intensification of cross-border hostilities.
+Rocket fire from Hezbollah killed one person on Sunday, marking the first fatality on Lebanese soil since the latest conflict erupted three weeks ago.
+The attack occurred after Hezbollah began launching rockets into Israel on March 2 to avenge the killing of Iran's Supreme Leader Ayatollah Ali Khamenei.

 Israel Accused of Preparing Southern Lebanon Invasion